Georgia–Russia border: History

-In 1904 the western Abkhaz border was changed, with the area west and north of the Bzyb River removed and merged into Chernmorski okrug, apparently so as to include a new luxury holiday resort at Gagra built by Duke Alexander of Oldenburg within Russia.
+In 1904 the western Abkhaz border was changed, with the area west and north of the Bzyb River removed and merged into Chernmorski okrug, apparently so as to include a new luxury holiday resort at Gagra built by Duke Alexander of Oldenburg.
 Following the 1917 Russian Revolution, the peoples of the southern Caucasus had seceded from Russia, declared the Transcaucasian Democratic Federative Republic (TDFR) in 1918 and started peace talks with the Ottomans.
 Meanwhile, Sukhum Okrug had declared itself semi-autonomous on 9 November 1917 under the Abkhazian Peoples Council (APC).
 At the instigation of the Georgian politician Akaki Chkhenkeli, the 1904 boundary change of western Abkhazia was reversed in December 1917 and the old Begepsta river border restored.
 In early 1918 the APC met with Georgian leaders, and the two sides made an initial agreement that Abkhazia would constitute Sukhum okrug, including Samurzakano (despite its Mingrelian majority), and stretching along the Black Sea coast as far at the river Mzymta.
 The Bolsheviks invaded Abkhazia in April 1918 but were repulsed the following month.

 Meanwhile, internal disagreements in the TDFR led to Georgia leaving the federation in May 1918, followed shortly thereafter by Armenia and Azerbaijan.
-Georgian and Abkhaz officials met in an attempt to hammer out a deal, with Georgia pushing to include Abkhazia within Georgia but as an autonomous region, however many Abkhaz leaders feared that Georgia aimed to 'Georgian-ise' the region and annex it outright.
+Georgian and Abkhaz officials met in an attempt to hammer out a deal.
+Seeking a protection and security, the APC concluded an agreement to unify with Georgia on 11 June 1918.
 Discussions between Georgian and Russian Volunteer Army forces in early 1919 at demarcating a border proved difficult.
 Some Georgians initially claimed a north-western border that stretched north-west as far as the Makopse river.
 British forces active in the region proposed a border along the river Mzymta.
 By mid-1919 a stalemate had emerged whereby the river Mekhadry provided a de facto boundary.
 Russia recognised the independence of Georgia via the Treaty of Moscow (1920).
 It was agreed that Georgia would consist of the former Governorates of Tiflis, Kutaisi and Batumi, plus Sukhum and Zakatal okrugs.
 Article 3.1 of the Treaty stated that "The state frontier between Russia and Georgia, runs from the Black Sea, along the river Psou to Mount Akhakheha, passes over Mount Akhakheha and Mount Agapet, and continues along the northern frontier of the former Chernomorsk, Kutais, and Tiflis provinces to the Zakatalsk circuit and along the eastern boundary thereof up to the frontier of Armenia."
 Article 3.4 stated that a more precise demarcation would occur in due course.
+Following the Soviet invasion of Georgia, it became part of the Transcaucasian Socialist Federative Soviet Republic within the USSR until 1936.